chronicles041/AIDI1002.FinalProject_Suman_Ako/README.md

    - Follow the steps outlined in the notebook to set up your environment and reproduce the results from the DeiT paper using the ImageNet dataset.

 2. **Evaluate on New Datasets**
-   - Test the DeiT model on additional datasets such as CIFAR-10 or CIFAR-100.
+   - Test the DeiT model on additional datasets such as CIFAR-10 or MNIST.
    - Compare the performance metrics with those reported in the paper.

 3. **Hyperparameter Tuning**